alimranhung/Codestar-framwork/README.md

-# Codestar-framwork
+# Codestar-Framwork.
-# How to use functions.php following the below.
+## How to use Functions.php Following the below.
 ``
 require get_template_directory() . '/inc/cs-framework/cs-framework.php';
 ``